derekwilling/KSU_CS5040_Jupyter_Notes/README.md

 Ta-da!
 Now you can run a Java kernel in Jypyter!
 Great for taking notes and data science!

 # Contributing
 If you want to add some notes or examples feel free!
-Please for the repo, make your edits, and create a PR.
+Please fork the repo, make your edits, and create a PR.

 # KSU Code of Conduct
 Please note that this repository is intended to be for advanced note taking and discovery.
 Online posting of any material that violates KSU's Codes of Conduct is prohibited: